The eyes are one of the main focal points of the face. Unfortunately, they are the first structures to show obvious signs of aging.

 What If Blepharoplasty Doesn’t Give me Results I Desired?

 If you undergo eyelid surgery and still are not satisfied with your results, it can be a terrible feeling.
 We typically tell our patients to wait a month or two to help determine how the eyes will look once you have gone through swelling and healing.
 We will conduct a thorough consultation if you are still unhappy with your results.
 If overcorrection occurs, the remaining eyelid skin can be redistributed to improve your results.

-Alternatives to Eyelid Surgery
+Non-Surgical Alternatives to Eyelid Surgery

 If surgery isn’t for you, Dr. Cilento offers a few other options.
 Signs of aging, such as fine lines and crows feet, can be addressed with non-surgical treatments.
 Botox or Dysport injections can lessen and prevent crows feet.
 Additionally, dermal fillers can treat deep grooves and dark circles under the eyes.
 Crepe-like changes in the lower lids can be treated with fractional laser.
 Dr. Cilento offers these non-surgical treatments through Cilento Medspa and Wellness.

-Will insurance cover Eyelid surgery?
+Will insurance cover Blepharoplasty?

 Patients can experience obstructed vision from excess upper eyelid skin.
 In those cases, eyelid surgery may be reimbursable by third-party payers.
 If this appears to be the case, our staff will arrange a visit to an ophthalmologist for the testing necessary to document any obstruction.